-(3) An electronic money issuer who contravenes subsections (1) and (2) commits an offence and is liable, on conviction, to a fine not exceeding three hundred and fifty currency points or imprisonment for term not exceeding two years or both.
+(3) An electronic money issuer who contravenes this section commits an offence and is liable on conviction, to a fine not exceeding one thousand currency points.

 56. Account types and transaction limits.

 The central bank shall, by regulations prescribe different categories of electronic money accounts and the permissible transaction limits on each category of account.